 Did you take my 2019 survey to determine how SEO-savvy public relations professionals are, and if their professional priorities align with brand priorities?
 Keep reading.
 The results are in.

-These charts and comments are a slider; swipe or use the side arrows to move through them.
+These charts and comments are a slider; swipe or tap the bottom buttons to move through them.

 For most of us, 2018 was a tough year.